 - Tor Network: 2018 is the year of fighting and winning against the abuse of the Tor network.

 - Macro Malware: The popularity of malicious macros for malware delivery continued strong in 2017.

 - Geopolitical Tensions: Iran and North Korea tensions continue.

 - Blockchain-related Cybercrime: With the establishment of Bitcoin futures and general interest to blockchain technologies, exploitation in this field grows too...

-Wapack Labs has cataloged and reported on Huawei and telecommunications in the past.
+Wapack Labs has cataloged and reported on cyber threats and vulnerabilities in the past.
 An archive of related reporting can be found in the Red Sky Alliance portal.